Welsh hospital bed numbers fall by 1,000 in three years

 Statistics from Welsh health boards after Freedom of Information requests also reveal that many hospitals are routinely overcrowded.

-Bed occupancy is recommended not to exceed 82% to allow for contingencies and cleaning to control infections.
+Bed occupancy is recommended not to exceed 82% to allow for contingencies and cleaning to control infections such as MRSA.

 The Welsh government says the quality of NHS care should be judged on a wider range of factors than just bed numbers.